 Mathematics

 Advance your career with a high-level qualification.
-Delve deep into the aspects of pure and applied mathematics that interest you, choosing from areas such as fractal geometry, coding theory and calculus of variations.
-Choose from a wide range of modules.
-There are topics for not only mathematicians but mathematically inclined engineers and scientists.
+Delve deep into the aspects of pure and applied mathematics that interest you, such as fractal geometry, coding theory and calculus of variations.
+Choose from a wide range of modules; there are topics for not only mathematicians but also mathematically inclined engineers and scientists.
 To conclude, you’ll complete an independent study, exploring a topic in detail and submitting a dissertation.

 Subjects taught